divyesh123-jain/startup-lookup/README.md

 ## Getting Started

 We recommend creating a new Next.js app using create-next-app, which sets up everything automatically for you.
-To create a project, run: npx create-next-app@latest
+To create a project, run:

+npx create-next-app@latest
 # or
 yarn create next-app
 # or
 pnpm create next-app

+After the installation is complete:

+Run npm run dev or yarn dev or pnpm dev to start the development server on http://localhost:3000 Visit http://localhost:3000 to view your application Edit pages/index.js and see the updated result in your browser

 ### Prerequisites